lovac42/anki/difference.md

 This files list the difference between regular anki and this forked version.
 It also lists the different options in the Preferences's extra page.

+## "Close and lose current input ?"
+(1574383623)
+Anki will ask you to confirm whether you want to close a card where a sticky field did change.

 ## Explain errors
 You obtain more detailled error message if a sync fail, and if you try do do a «Check database».